Azure/ResourceModules/modules/cdn/profile/secret/README.md

 | [`subjectAlternativeNames`](#parameter-subjectalternativenames) | array | The subject alternative names of the secrect. |
 | [`useLatestVersion`](#parameter-uselatestversion) | bool | Indicates whether to use the latest version of the secrect. |

-### Parameter: `enableDefaultTelemetry`

-Enable telemetry via a Globally Unique Identifier (GUID).
-- Required: No
-- Type: bool
-- Default: `True`

 ### Parameter: `name`

 The name of the secrect.

 - Required: Yes
 - Type: string

-### Parameter: `profileName`

-The name of the parent CDN profile.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

-### Parameter: `secretSourceResourceId`

-The resource ID of the secrect source.
-Required if the type is CustomerCertificate.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `secretVersion`

-The version of the secret.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `subjectAlternativeNames`

-The subject alternative names of the secrect.
-- Required: No
-- Type: array
-- Default: `[]`

 ### Parameter: `type`

 The type of the secrect.

 - Required: No
 - Type: string
 - Default: `'AzureFirstPartyManagedCertificate'`